St. Mary's Seminary is the first Roman Catholic seminary in the nation: rich in tradition while focused on priestly preparation for the 21st-century.

 All credits toward a certificate must be earned within St. Mary’s Ecumenical Institute.

-Advanced standing with credit (reduction in the total hours required for a degree) may be granted to candidates for the M.A. in Theology who have an undergraduate major or similar significant undergraduate work in theology or religious studies.
+Advanced standing with credit (reduction in the total hours required for a degree) may be granted for core courses to candidates for the M.A. in Theology or the M.A. in Christian Ministries who have an undergraduate major or similar significant undergraduate work in theology or religious studies after formal assessment in the course(s) they have pursued and for which the credit is desired.
 Such advanced standing with credit is based on undergraduate credits that were earned within the past 10 years and completed with a B or better.
-A student who desires advanced standing with credit should petition the Dean for a transcript evaluation.
-The maximum number of credits of advanced standing with credit that can be granted is 18.
+A student who desires advanced standing with credit should petition the Dean for a transcript evaluation, and for formal assessment in the course for which credit is desired before registering for the first course.
+The maximum number of credits of advanced standing with credit that can be granted is 9.

 St. Mary’s Ecumenical Institute does not belong to any consortia of theological schools, but it has working relationships with several schools in the region.
 Nearby institutions from which transfer credit may be earned with advance approval of the Dean include Wesley Theological Seminary, Howard University Divinity School, and the Lutheran Theological Seminary at Gettysburg.

 St. Mary’s Ecumenical Institute welcomes students from neighboring theological schools and other graduate institutions.
 In recent years, we have had students from Wesley Theological Seminary, Howard University Divinity School, Lancaster Theological Seminary, the Pastoral Counseling programs at Loyola University Maryland, Notre Dame University of Maryland’s graduate program, and other programs in the region.
-We also encourage students from the Baltimore area who are considering attending other theological schools in any part of the country to begin their theological studies in St. Mary’s Ecumenical Institute.
+We also encourage students from the Baltimore area who are considering attending other theological schools in any part of the country to begin their theological studies in St. Mary’s Ecumenical Institute